vesoft-inc/nebula/src/tools/spark-sstfile-generator/README.md

  -mi,--mapping_file_input <arg>              Hive tables to nebula graph schema mapping file -pi,--date_partition_input <arg>            A partition field of type String of hive table, which represent a Date, and has format of YYY-MM-dd
  -ri,--repartition_number_input <arg>        Repartition number.
 Some optimization trick to improve generation speed and data skewness.
 Need tuning to suit your data.
- -so,--local_sst_file_output <arg>           Where the generated sst files will be put on local directory, should starts with file:///
+ -so,--local_sst_file_output <arg>           Which local directory those generated sst files will be put, should starts with file:///
  -ti,--datasource_type_input <arg>           Data source types supported, must be among [hive|hbase|csv] for now, default=hive
 ```